-Nelarabine can pass into body fluids (including urine, feces, vomit, semen, vaginal fluid).
+Nelarabine can pass into body fluids (urine, feces, vomit).
 For at least 48 hours after you receive a dose, avoid allowing your body fluids to come into contact with your hands or other surfaces.
-Patients and caregivers should wear rubber gloves while cleaning up body fluids, handling contaminated trash or laundry or changing diapers.
+Caregivers should wear rubber gloves while cleaning up a patient's body fluids, handling contaminated trash or laundry or changing diapers.
 Wash hands before and after removing gloves.
 Wash soiled clothing and linens separately from other laundry.

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.

 Do not receive a "live" vaccine while using Arranon.
 Live vaccines include measles, mumps, rubella (MMR), Bacillus Calmette-Guérin (BCG), oral polio, rotavirus, smallpox, typhoid, yellow fever, varicella (chickenpox), H1N1 influenza, and nasal flu vaccine.
 This medication may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert.

 Arranon side effects

 Arranon may cause serious side effects of the central nervous system.
 These symptoms may not go away even after you stop receiving Arranon.
 Talk with your doctor if you have concerns about any possible long-term side effects.

 Get emergency medical help if you have any signs of an allergic reaction to Arranon: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.